Computation Alignment: Capacity Approximation without Noise Accumulation: Proof of Lower Bound in Theorem for Two Users

 Substituting \eqref{eq:desired}, \eqref{eq:mismatch_alignment}, \eqref{eq:mismatch_zero}, and \eqref{eq:noise} into \eqref{eq:3parts}, yields that the output of the $j$th matched filter at receiver one is

 where

 is the sum of the imperfect alignment, imperfect zero forcing, and noise terms.\footnote{The noise term $\mu_{1,j}$ depends on the signal $s_{k,\ell}$ and is, therefore, not additive.
-We will handle this difficulty later.} Using \eqref{eq:psub}, \eqref{eq:power}, \eqref{eq:gamma}, \eqref{eq:sigma}, and \eqref{eq:noise}, the signal-to-interference-and-noise ratio (SINR) for each subchannel at receiver one is lower bounded by
+We will handle this difficulty later.} The signal-to-interference-and-noise ratio (SINR) for each subchannel at receiver one is thus lower bounded by